amirveyseh/AAAI-21-SDU-shared-task-2-AD/README.md

 **Update**: The CodaLab competitions for the shared task is open.
 Participants can also submit their results to [Acronym Disambiguation](https://competitions.codalab.org/competitions/26611) competition.
 For more information, please check the [CodaLab competition for Acronym Disambiguation](https://competitions.codalab.org/competitions/26611).

 # Citation
-If you use the dataset, baseline or evaluation script release in this repo, please cite the following:
+If you use the dataset, baseline or evaluation script released in this repo, please cite our paper:

 ```
 @inproceedings{veyseh-et-al-2020-what,